Hexworks/hexworks-site/_zircon_docs/2018-07-18-a-zircon-crash-course.md

 A [Layer] is a specialized [TileGraphics] which can be drawn upon a [Layerable] object (a [TileGrid] for example).
 A [Layer] differs from a [TileGraphics] in the way it is handled.
 It can be repositioned relative to its parent while a [TileGraphics] can only be *drawn*.
-Both [Layer]s and [TileGraphics]s are in-memory objects which are drawn only when the underlying [Layerable] object is drawn.
+Both [Layer]s and [TileGraphics] objects are in-memory objects which are drawn only when the underlying [Layerable] object is drawn.

 Using the previous analogy with the sheet of paper: when you *draw* a [TileGraphics] onto a [TileGrid] is like when you take a look at a piece of paper and copy its contents onto another piece of paper.